meghutch/tracking_pasc/Protocols/Run MetaMap.md

 2. Load `module load python/anaconda3.6`

+3. Run in the following in the terminal:

+> `! ./bin/skrmedpostctl start`

+> `! ./bin/wsdserverctl start`

-3. Launch a jupyter notebook on the port that is connected to MetaMap (port=1795)
+4. Launch a jupyter notebook on the port that is connected to MetaMap (port=1795)

 > `jupyter notebook --no-browser --port=1795`

 *Note: An error will raise and the port will autmatically connect to port=1796.
 This is okay*

-4. On your local terminal, SSH onto the quest server to use the jupyter notebook in the browser.
+5. On your local terminal, SSH onto the quest server to use the jupyter notebook in the browser.

 > `ssh -N -f -L localhost:1796:localhost:1796 mrh1996@quest.it.northwestern.edu`

-5. > localhost:1795
+6. `localhost:1795`

 **Note:**

 It's a bit unintuitive, but I was able to get to my notebook with localhost:1795, even though in the ssh we are specifying 1796

-6. Navigate to the notebook: `MetaMap.ipynb`
+7. Navigate to the notebook: `MetaMap.ipynb`